alteryx/featuretools_sql/README.md

 # Featuretools-SQL
-The `featuretools_sql` library allows you to directly import and convert your relational data into a [Featuretools](https://github.com/alteryx/featuretools) compatible format and run automated feature engineering.
+The `featuretools_sql` library allows you to directly import your relational data into [Featuretools](https://github.com/alteryx/featuretools) to run automated feature engineering.

 <p align="center">
 <i>Quickly run automated feature engineering on your relational database.</i>